alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

     Note the clear deviation of the empirical $\hat{F}$ functions from what would be expected under CSR, namely  $F_\text{pois}$.
     + the $G$ function computes the empirical distribution of nearest-neighbour distances between defect points; if the point pattern was in fact CSR with intensity $\lambda$, then the $G$ function would also be a random perturbation of $F(r)=1-\exp(-\lambda \pi r^2)$.
 See Figure \ref{fig:figure3}(b), and note the clear deviation of the empirical $\hat{G}$ functions from $G_\text{pois}$, hence again suggesting deviation from CSR.
     + the $K$ function (Ripley's $K$ function) computes the empirical mean number of defect points within a distance $r$ of a typical defect point, viewed as a function of $R$; if the point pattern was in fact CSR with intensity $\lambda$, then the $K$ function would be a random perturbation of $K(r)=\pi r^2$.
 See Figure \ref{fig:figure4}(a), and note the deviation of the empirical $\hat{K}$ functions from $K_\text{pois}$, especially at short distances, once more suggesting deviation from CSR.
+    Note that for geometrical reasons the empirical $\hat{K}$ functions will exhibit more variation at large distances;
+    it is therefore appropriate to confine attention to the left-hand third of the $x$-axis.
     The excess over $K_\text{pois}$ at short distances, particularly for $\hat{K}_\text{iso}$, indicates that defects are more clustered than would be expected from CSR.
     + Plots are also available which compute these functions in a way which accounts for inhomogeneity:
     Figure \ref{fig:figure4}(b) gives an example of this in the case of the $K$ function.
 The plots of the empirical inhomogeneity-adjusted $\hat{K}_\text{inhom}$ functions agree much more closely with